-- 1178 The rapid evolution of mobile devices has introduced new paradigms for work environments, along with 1179 new challenges for enterprise IT to address.
-EMM solutions, as part of an EMM program, provide a 1180 variety of ways to view, organize, secure, and maintain a fleet of mobile devices.
-EMM solutions can 1181 vary greatly in form and function, but in general, they use platform-provided application programming 1182 interfaces.
-Sections 3 and 4 of NIST SP 800-124 [27] describe the two basic approaches of EMM, along 1183 with components, capabilities, and their uses.
-One approach, commonly known as "fully managed," 1184 controls the entire device.
-Another approach, usually used for bring-your-own-device situations, wraps 1185 or "containerizes" applications inside a secure sandbox so that they can be managed without affecting 1186 the rest of the device. - 1187 EMM capabilities can be grouped into four general categories: - 11881.
-General policy-centralized technology to enforce security policies of particular interest for1189mobile device security, such as accessing hardware sensors like global positioning system (GPS),1190accessing native operating-system (OS) services like a web browser or email client, managing1191wireless networks, monitoring when policy violations occur, and limiting access to enterprise1192services if the device is vulnerable or compromised - Data communication and storage-automatically encrypting data in transit between the device and the organization (e.g., through a virtual private network); strongly encrypting data at rest on internal and removable media storage; and wiping the device if it is being reissued to another user, has been lost, or has surpassed a certain number of incorrect unlock attempts - 11973.
-User and device authentication-requiring a device password/passcode and parameters for1198password strength, remotely restoring access to a locked device, automatically locking the1199device after an idle period, and remotely locking the device if needed - Applications-restricting which application stores may be used, restricting which applications can be installed, requiring specific application permissions (such as using the camera or GPS), restricting use of OS synchronization services, verifying digital signatures to ensure that applications are unmodified and sourced from trusted entities, and automatically installing/updating/removing applications according to administrative policies - Public safety and first responder (PSFR) organizations will have different requirements for EMM; thisdocument does not prescribe any specific processes or procedures but assumes that they have been established in accordance with agency requirements.
+The rapid evolution of mobile devices has introduced new paradigms for work environments, along with new challenges for enterprise IT to address.
+EMM solutions, as part of an EMM program, provide a variety of ways to view, organize, secure, and maintain a fleet of mobile devices.
+EMM solutions can vary greatly in form and function, but in general, they use platform-provided application programming interfaces.
+Sections 3 and 4 of NIST SP 800-124 [27] describe the two basic approaches of EMM, along with components, capabilities, and their uses.
+One approach, commonly known as fully managed, controls the entire device.
+Another approach, usually used for bring-your-own-device situations, wraps or "containerizes" applications inside a secure sandbox so that they can be managed without affecting the rest of the device.

+EMM capabilities can be grouped into four general categories:

+- General policy-centralized technology to enforce security policies of particular interest for mobile device security, such as accessing hardware sensors like GPS, accessing native OS services like a web browser or email client, managing wireless networks, monitoring when policy violations occur, and limiting access to enterprise services if the device is vulnerable or compromised - 2.
+Data communication and storage-automatically encrypting data in transit between the device and the organization (e.g., through a virtual private network); strongly encrypting data at rest on internal and removable media storage; and wiping the device if it is being reissued to another user, has been lost, or has surpassed a certain number of incorrect unlock attempts - 3.
+User and device authentication-requiring a device password/passcode and parameters for password strength, remotely restoring access to a locked device, automatically locking the device after an idle period, and remotely locking the device if needed - 4.
+Applications-restricting which application stores may be used, restricting which applications can be installed, requiring specific application permissions (such as using the camera or GPS), restricting use of OS synchronization services, verifying digital signatures to ensure that applications are unmodified and sourced from trusted entities, and automatically installing/updating/removing applications according to administrative policies

+PSFR organizations will have different requirements for EMM.
+This document does not prescribe any specific processes or procedures but assumes that they have been established in accordance with agency requirements.
 However, sections of this document refer to the NIST Mobile Threat Catalogue [23], which does list the use of EMM solutions as mitigations for certain types of threats.

-1210 B.5 FIDO Enrollment Process
+B.5 FIDO Enrollment Process